 You can best prepare your loved one for these tests by telling them that they will get eye drops which will make their vision blurry.
 You can tell them to expect a number of different flashlights but nothing painful.
 Many young patients worry that they will get shots or have painful tests at the doctor.
 As a pediatric ophthalmologist, I have many distraction toys – lighted toys, movies, moving animals and stickers.
 Many think a trip to the eye doctor is pretty fun!

 Pediatric ophthalmologists are very experienced in working with all children and adolescents.
-There are also adult corneal specialists who work often with these age groups.
+There are also adult eye doctors who work often with these age groups.
 Children and adolescents with special needs should be cared for by someone who is comfortable examining young patients and have the tools in their office to make the exam fun and easy.

 What is the best way to help my loved one with special needs prepare for and recover from the cross-linking procedure?